UK Tax Strategy

 Approach towards dealings with HMRC

-We seek to develop strong relations with HMRC based on based on respect, transparency and trust.
-We are committed to a collaborative approach in our dealings with HMRC.
+We seek to develop strong relations with HMRC based on respect, transparency and trust.
+We are committed to a collaborative approach to our dealings with HMRC.

 We engage with HMRC through our Customer Compliance Manager to discuss our tax affairs on a real time basis.